dccordell/techinterview-github/README.md

 # Technical Interview Homework: GitHub Dashboard

 ## App install and review notes from Daniel
 To meet the below requirements for this assignment, I chose to build a basic web application using the ASP.NET MVC framework in Visual Studio 2017.
 While this is, admittedly, my first time using any of these technologies and tools, I wanted to use this project to gain some experience and knowledge using a MVC structure, as well as familiarize myself with Visual Studio.
 Even though this is a simplistic application, I believe starting with ASP.NET MVC would ease any future enhancements of the app.
+Being a web app, any platform with a modern browser should be able to use and interact with it, and responsive design tools (ie. Bootstrap) would make it easy to render perfectly on most screen sizes.

 ### Retrieving and installing the app
 The application files have been pushed to this forked repo, and can be cloned into a local copy of Visual Studio.
 Having done that, taking the usual steps of building (Ctrl-Shift-B) and then running the app (F5) will open the app home page on the default browser.